About Dean Richardson

 Explanation of Dean Richardson’s Qualifications.

-MBACP : Member of the British Association for Counselling and Psychotherapy.
-This membership indicates that I subscribe to the BACP’s Ethical Framework.
-I am listed on the BACP’s “It’s Good to Talk” directory.
+Registered Member NCS : Member of the National Counselling Society and registered counsellor.
+This membership & registration indicates that I subscribe to the NCS Ethical Framework.
+I am listed on the NCS’s Register of Counsellors/Psychotherapists (here).

-(Accred) stands for “accreditation”; achieving BACP accreditation is an official and professionally-recognised way to authenticate a therapist’s substantial level of training, practical experience and continued professional development.
+(Accred) stands for “accreditation”; achieving accreditation is a professionally-recognised way to authenticate a therapist’s substantial level of training, practical experience and continued professional development.
 The accreditation is reviewed annually with 10% of therapists audited each year.

 Dip.
 Psych.
 Couns. : Diploma in psychodynamic counselling (Chichester) – observes the psychodynamic model for counselling.
 This was a three year, BACP-accredited, training diploma requiring a minimum of 100 hours supervised individuals practice plus academic submissions to achieve the qualification